Isaiah 1:1-2:22, 2 Corinthians 10:1-18, Psalms 52:1-9, Proverbs 22:26-27

 Introduction to the book of Isaiah:

-And if you want to partner with the Daily Audio Bible, thank you.
-You can do that at dailyaudiobible.com as well.
-There’s a link on the homepage.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996, Spring Hill, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible, thank you, thank you profoundly.
+There is a link on the homepage at dailyaudiobible.com.
+If you are using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 Community Prayer and Praise: